masters-computer-science/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)

-We clearly see that over the week end consistently more steps taken as naturally there is more time to move around , whereas over weekdays there is a sudden spike of steps and then it drops.
+We clearly see that over the week end consistently more steps taken as naturally there is more time to move around, whereas over weekdays there is a sudden spike of steps and then the activity drops.